AzarguNazari/modified-petclinic-application/README.md

-# Distributed version of the Spring PetClinic Sample Application built with Spring Cloud
+# Modified version of the [Spring PetClinic Microservice Application](https://github.com/spring-petclinic/spring-petclinic-microservices) built with Spring Cloud

-This microservices branch was initially derived from [AngularJS version](https://github.com/spring-petclinic/spring-petclinic-angular1) to demonstrate how to split sample Spring application into [microservices](http://www.martinfowler.com/articles/microservices.html).
-To achieve that goal we use Spring Cloud Gateway, Spring Cloud Circuit Breaker, Spring Cloud Config, Spring Cloud Sleuth, Resilience4j, and Micrometer.

 ## Starting services locally without Docker
-For the local development, you can run the `docker-compose-database.yml` which is a mysql database that is used by several services.
+For the local development, you can run the `docker-compose-mysql.yml` which is a mysql database that is used by several services.
 Every microservice is a Spring Boot application and can be started locally using IDE ([Lombok](https://projectlombok.org/) plugin has to be set up) or `../mvnw spring-boot:run` command.
 Please note that supporting services (Config and Discovery Server) must be started before any other application (Customers, Vets, Visits and API).
 Startup of Tracing server, Admin server, Grafana and Prometheus is optional.
 If everything goes well, you can access the following services at given location: